SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ### 7. Simple Linear Regression
-As our goal is to build a model that has the least possible number of independent variables with as high accuracy as possible when building a regression model, I also conducted a simple linear regression model.
+When building a regression model, the goal is to build a model that has the least possible number of independent variables with as high accuracy as possible.
+Thus, I also conducted a simple linear regression model.

-Based on the correlations between all the independent variables and **RS**, I chose **OPS**, of which correlation with **RS** is about 0.95, as the independent variable in this simple linear regression model.
+Based on the correlations between all the independent variables and **RS**, I've chosen **OPS** as the independent variable since it has the highest correlation with **RS** (about 0.950).

-Furthermore, I also splitted data into training(70%) and test(30%) data for accuracy.
+Furthermore, I also splitted data into training(70%) and test(30%) datasets for accuracy.

 The result of the model is: